 You should also collect together all paperwork pertaining to your tax bill.
 Getting organized will help you to understand your position, answer questions the IRS may put to you with confidence and secure the way to paying your tax bill without more interest or penalties.

 If you cannot pay your tax bill in one payment, you could apply for what is known as an installment agreement with the IRS.
 You can apply online or you can also apply by mail using IRS form 9465.
-Fees do apply if you would like to pay by installments, but can be cheaper if you sign up online or pay by direct debit.
+Fees do apply if you would like to pay by installments.
+But these fees can be cheaper if you sign up online or pay by direct debit.

 Depending on how much you owe and the chances of you ever paying your full bill, you could apply for an Offer in Compromise (OIC).
 An OIC allows you to settle your tax bill for less than the sum owed.
 There are a number of circumstances that the IRS may consider, including your income, expenses and any equity on assets.